andreminelli/dotnet-toolbelt/README.md

 * [SqlKata](https://github.com/sqlkata/querybuilder) - "SQL query builder, written in c#, helps you build complex queries easily, supports SqlServer, MySql, PostgreSql, Oracle, Sqlite and Firebird"

 * [Testcontainers](https://github.com/testcontainers/testcontainers-dotnet) - "A library to support tests with throwaway instances of Docker containers for all compatible .NET Standard versions."

+* [TickerQ](https://github.com/Arcenox-co/TickerQ) - "TickerQ is a fast, reflection-free background task scheduler for .NET — built with source generators, EF Core integration, cron + time-based execution, and a real-time dashboard."

 * [Vogen](https://github.com/SteveDunn/Vogen) - "A semi-opinionated library which is a source generator and a code analyser.
 It Source generates Value Objects."